What Is Peritoneal Mesothelioma?

 How Is Peritoneal Mesothelioma Diagnosed?

 A peritoneal mesothelioma diagnosis consists of a series of tests.
 Diagnosis often starts with imaging tests, like CT scans and X-rays.
 These tests can rule out more common diseases and other forms of cancer, like adenocarcinoma and ovarian cancer.

 Biopsies are the only way to confirm a peritoneal mesothelioma diagnosis.
 A doctor will take a fluid or tissue sample to confirm the cancer.
-The biopsy can also identify cell type and mesothelioma progression.
+The biopsy can also help identify cell type and mesothelioma progression.

 Peritoneal Mesothelioma Stages

 When diagnosing peritoneal mesothelioma, a doctor will also determine the stage of the cancer.
 Although there is no well-defined staging system for peritoneal malignant mesothelioma, doctors may identify the advancement of the disease with relevant criteria.
 For example, doctors may identify if the cancer has metastasized to other organs or lymph nodes.

-In some cases, doctors may also rely on a tool called the Peritoneal Cancer Index (PCI), developed for abdominal cancers.
+In some cases, doctors may rely on a tool called the Peritoneal Cancer Index (PCI), developed for abdominal cancers.
 With this method, the abdominal region is split into 13 distinct sections and scored on a scale of 0 – 3 based on the presence and size of tumors.